-Gov. John Kasich appointed Kimpton Williams of Waynesville to the Ohio Thoroughbred Fund Advisory Council.
+Gov. Mike DeWine re-appointed Kimpton Williams of Waynesville to the Ohio Thoroughbred Fund Advisory Council.
 Kim owns and operates with his wife, Lori, the 150 acre Fair Winds Farm in Waynesville, Ohio.
 He stands the stallions Mercer Mill and Kettle Corn at his farm.
 Mercer Mill was Ohio’s Stallion of the Year in 2001, 2002, 2004, 2007-2011 & 2012.
 Kim currently serves on the HBPA Board.
 He is a Real Estate Broker and has successfully operated a Real Estate business for the past 34 years.

 The Ohio thoroughbred racing advisory committee consists of three members appointed by the governor with the advice and consent of the senate.
 The members of the committee shall be residents of the state, knowledgeable in the breeding and racing of thoroughbred horses.